Symptom family: Fear and Anxiety

 Pattern Name Relevant Symptoms Relevant Formulas

-Lesser Yin Cold Transformation Listlessness, Chills, Diarrhea, Absence of thirst, Desire to lie in fetal position, Low energy, Hypersomnia, Cold extremities, Frequent pale urination... see more Si Ni Tang
+Lesser Yin Cold Transformation Listlessness, Chills, Diarrhea, Absence of thirst, Desire to lie down curled up, Low energy, Hypersomnia, Cold extremities, Frequent pale urination... see more Si Ni Tang

 Detailed description of the cause